Which race categories are available at the event?

 What is the British Triathlon Federation (BTF) day membership for?

-The BTF day licence is a licence for racing and covers your public liability insurance for the day.
+The BTF day license is a licence for racing and covers your public liability insurance for the day.

 If you’re not already a British Triathlon member you need a day membership to comply with British Triathlon Competition Rules which require all competitors be a member of the sport for the day.
 There will be an option during registration for you to input your BTF membership details or purchase a day licence.